mlaugharn/stream.py/README.md

 stream
 ======

-A utility class that allows for the brute-forcing of problems in the set Z. This lets you do cool stuff!
+A utility class that allows for the brute-forcing of problems of the natural numbers.
+So you pretend you're filtering an infinite set without using infinite memory!
+This lets you do cool stuff!

 First n numbers: